TheGreatKel/JW-Stats/README.md

 # Statistical Study on Growth of Jehovah's Witnesses
-This is a project to find insights on the growth of Jehovah's Witnesses since 1991 using Python Data Science Libraries(pandas,numpy,matplotlib,sk-learn,etc).
+This is a project to find insights on the growth of Jehovah's Witnesses since 1991 using Python Data Science Libraries (pandas, numpy, matplotlib, &sk-learn).

 ## Background